-SWI swissinfo.ch Annual Report 2023
+SWI swissinfo.ch Annual Report 2023 - SWI swissinfo.ch

 Relevance along with independence, impartiality and balance are central criteria for quality in journalism.
 In its yearly statistical report, Yearbook on Quality of the Media 2023External link, the Research Center for the Public Sphere and Society (fögExternal link) of the University of Zürich gave SWI swissinfo.ch 7.8 out of ten points (0.1 point more than we received the previous year).
 This was the best score for any Swiss online media outlet in 2023.

-🎖 Certification as a trustworthy source of information
+🎖Certification as a trustworthy source of information

 Since the pandemic, “fake news” and disinformation are being spread more easily and quickly.
 Advances in artificial intelligence are fuelling a trend in deepfakes – images or videos that are doctored to mimic the speech or body language of a public figure with increasing efficacy.